MOCCA-Survey Database: Extra Galactic Globular Clusters. III. The population of black holes in Milky Way and Andromeda-like galaxies: Statistical testing of the studied populations

-Similarly, we have applied the T-test to verify that the relative galactocentric distance distribution shape is statistically meaningful for the mean mass distribution and the half-light radius distribution.
-For this study, we took as representative the Standard distribution sample, and we compared it against the BHS and IMBH ones.
-The best p-values and hypotheses (alternative) for the comparisons are shown in Table \ref{Table:Ttest-results-standard}.
-It is possible to see that for both MW and M31 population, the mean mass of the Standard models are smaller than the BHS models, and they are consistent with the IMBH for the MW and smaller for the M31 respectively.
-On the other hand, the half-light radius for Standard models are larger than the IMBH models, and smaller than the BHS for both MW and M31.
+Furthermore, we have applied the KS test to verify that the relative shape in dependence on galactocentric distance for different types of GC evolution scenario shown in Fig. \ref{Fig:dynamicalModelMeanRhDistribution} and Fig. \ref{Fig:dynamicalModelMeanMassBHDistribution} are statistically meaningful for the mean mass distribution and the half-light radius distribution.
+For this study, we took as representative the distributions for the Standard model, and we compared it against the BHS and IMBH ones.
+The p-values for the ``two-sample'' KS tests are reported in Table \ref{Table:Ttest-results-standard}.
+For the mean mass distribution for both BHS and IMBH models in MW, and for the mean mass distribution for IMBH in M31 the distributions are comparable to the Standard models (p > 0.05 for these tests).
+Instead, statistically significant differences from the distribution of Standard model properties have been found for the distribution of the half-light radius for both BHS and IMBH models in both MW and M31, and for the mean mass distribution for BHS models in M31 respectively.
+This suggests that for the latter cases, the considered simulated distributions are not consistent with the Standard model distributions.

-Finally, we applied a T-test for the spatial distribution of the semi-major axis, eccentricity and mass ratio for non-merging binary BHs, comparing them with a flat distribution.
-The best p-value are 0.56, 0.76 and 0.93 for the eccentricity, mass ratio and semi-major axis distribution respectively, and all are for the ``less'' alternative hypothesis.
-These results refer to the data shown in Fig. \ref{Fig:BHBHSurvivedRadialPropMW}.
+Finally, we applied a KS test for the spatial distribution of the mean values in radial bins for the semi-major axis, eccentricity and mass ratio for non-merging BBHs, comparing them with a uniform distribution in galactocentric distances.
+The p-values for the ``two-sample'' KS test are $5\times10^{-5}$ for the orbital eccentricity, $10^{-9}$ for the mass ratio, and $10^{-5}$ for the semi-major axis distribution, respectively.
+As it is possible to note, there are statistical differences for all properties.
+This suggests that for these cases, our simulated distributions are not consistent with a uniform galactocentric distance distribution.
+These results refer to the data shown in Fig. \ref{Fig:BHBHSurvivedRadialPropMW}, from left to right respectively.

 \bsp